Last Updated on 30 January 2026 by Cycloscope

 Bruce Gorgon Cycles (Petaluma, California)

-One of the greatest touring bicycle frame-builders, Bruce Gordon really is a living legend.
+One of the greatest touring bicycle frame builders, Bruce Gordon, is a living legend.

 He has been making custom bicycles for 42 years, since 1974.
-He started as an art major, which helped give him the tools to look at and create things in a more aesthetically pleasing manner.
+He started as an art major, which helped him develop the tools to look at and create things in a more aesthetically pleasing way.

 “It is my four decades of experience as a frame builder that allows me to make a bicycle that fits a specific purpose or set of needs.”